MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-deep-learning.md

 While running your job, it's important to monitor the progress and make sure that things are working as expected.
 However, it can be a challenge to monitor across a cluster of active nodes.

-The Batch AI file servers can be completely managed through the Azure portal or though the [Azure CLI][cli] and Python SDK.
-To get a sense of the overall state of the cluster, go to the **Batch AI** blade of the Azure Portal to inspect the state of the nodes in the cluster.
+The Batch AI file servers can be managed through the Azure portal or though the [Azure CLI][cli] and Python SDK.
+To get a sense of the overall state of the cluster, navigate to **Batch AI** in the Azure portal to inspect the state of the nodes in the cluster.
 If a node is inactive or a job has failed, the error logs are saved to blob storage, and are also accessible in the **Jobs** blade in the Azure Portal.

-Enrich monitoring by connecting logs to [Azure Application Insights][ai] or by running separate processes to poll for the state of the Batch AI cluster and its jobs.
+Enrich monitoring by connecting logs to [Azure Application Insights][ai] or by running separate processes that poll for the state of the Batch AI cluster and its jobs.

 Batch AI automatically logs all stdout/stderr to the associate Blob storage account.
 Use a storage navigation tool such as [Azure Storage Explorer][storage-explorer] for an easier experience when navigating log files.